xaxxon/v8toolkit/README.md

 ## Doxygen docs available here: http://xaxxon.github.io/v8toolkit/docs/html/index.html

-## Next Major Feature: Debugging embedded JavaScript from Chrome's javascript debugger (basic functionality useable now)
+## new Feature: Debugging embedded JavaScript from Chrome's javascript debugger (basic functionality useable now)

-I am currently implementing the necessary functionality to connect to your application with Chrome's javascript debugger.
-The beginnings of the code can be found in include/debugger.h src/debugger.cpp and samples/debugger_sample.cpp (the last contains examples of how to integrate the debugger with an application).

-Minimal functionality will include:

-* Viewing code (done)
+* Viewing code
-* Add/remove breakpoints (done)
+* Add/remove breakpoints
-* Step over/into/out (done)
+* Step over/into/out
-* Notification on breakpoint being hit (done)
+* Notification on breakpoint being hit
-* Resuming execution (done)
+* Resuming execution
-* Evaluating arbitrary code (in progress)

-(done) means it at least works in some cases

 To debug, you must start chrome with the `--remote-debugging-port=9222` flag (port can be whatever port you choose).
 Then, go to `http://localhost:9222/devtools/inspector.html?ws=localhost:9002` (9002 or whatever port you have your application listening on - set in the `v8toolkit::Debugger` constructor)

+This code will be rewritten using the newly implemented debugging interface in V8, but until then, the existing code has some of the functionality.

-## Recent Feature: Automatic class binding generator
+## New Feature: Automatic class binding generator

 There is an experimental clang compiler plugin that will look at all your code and generate bindings for your classes automatically - you just put in a few annotations to say which things you want.
 Anything not annotated